-Oxfordshire Sexual Abuse and Rape Crisis Centre run a Support Group service to provide a safe and inclusive space where women survivors of sexual abuse and rape can work towards recovery, drawing on strength and support from other survivors coming to terms with similar issues.
+We run several support groups each year to provide a safe and inclusive space for women survivors of sexual abuse and rape, so that they can draw on strength and support from other survivors coming to terms with similar issues.

 There may be a bit of a wait to access the groups, but we can tell you more about this when you contact us.

 There are no criteria for joining a group other than being a self-identifying woman over the age of eighteen years old who is a survivor of sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.

 In line with OSARCC’s current policy on women-only space, we cannot offer group support to anyone who does not identify as a woman.
 However, every effort will be made to identify appropriate support groups for men and non-binary people.